thaliproject/thali/ThaliAndCouch.md

 This means that the Thali Device Hub's "api" is its protocol interface, so anything that can speak CouchDB and authenticate via TLS mutual auth (plus Tor if they aren't on the same device as the Thali Device Hub they want to talk to) can play.
 So we don't have any restrictions on things like programming language.

 But we also don't want to make people go through all the pain of setting up things like mutual SSL Auth validation and Tor handling (for off device connections).
 So we provide a number of 'out of the box' enabled libraries to make writing Thali Applications easier.

-For Java we support Ektorp.
-For .net we support LoveSeat.
-But where we spend a ton of time is on HTML application support.
-We need this both to implement the Thali Device Hub's modest UX but also as a tool to make it easy to quickly write a Thali Application that will run everywhere.
-See [here](Building_the_HTML5_Environment_Thali_Needs) for an overview on exactly how we enable app developers to use HTML5 + PouchDB to write apps that can run both on the desktop and on Android with full Thali capabilities.